FEMA Fire Management Assistance Declaration – New Mexico Trout Fire

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Oklahoma to supplement state, tribal and local recovery efforts in areas affected by the Norge Fire on March 14, 2025.
+FEMA has issued a Major Disaster Declaration for the state of Missouri to supplement state, tribal, and local recovery efforts in areas affected by severe storms, straight-line winds, tornadoes, and flooding on May 16, 2025.
 The following counties have been approved for assistance:

 Public Assistance: